sjtrny/freelens/docs/ddtag-crc.md

 | 9x9   | 120 bits | 32 bits | CRC-32Q         |   `0x814141AB` |   `0x00000000` |   `0x00000000` |   `0x3010BF7F` |
 | 11x11 | 192 bits | 40 bits | CRC-40-GSM      | `0x0004820009` | `0x0000000000` | `0xFFFFFFFFFF` | `0xD4164FC646` |

-`CRC-24-Radix-64` is now normally called `CRC-24/OPENPGP`. `CRC-32Q` is also called `CRC-32/AIXM`.
+`CRC-24-Radix-64` is another name for `CRC-24/OPENPGP`. `CRC-32Q` is another name for `CRC-32/AIXM`.

 The residue is zero for the 16-, 24-, and 32-bit models.
-The CRC-40/GSM
-residue is `0xC4FF8071FF`.
+The CRC-40/GSM residue is `0xC4FF8071FF`.

-The hexadecimal `poly` value omits the leading `x^width` term.
-The complete generator polynomials are:
+The hexadecimal `poly` value does not include the `x^width` term.
+The full generator polynomials are:

 ```text
 CRC-16: x^16 + x^15 + x^14 + x^11 + x^6 + x^5 + x^2 + x + 1